21 Top Yokohama Attractions You Must Visit in 2026

 Is Yokohama suitable for families with children?

 Yokohama is one of the most family-friendly destinations near Tokyo.
 The Cup Noodles Museum, Cosmo World amusement park, and Hakkeijima Sea Paradise all cater to children with interactive exhibits and rides.
 Yamashita Park provides open space for kids to run, and Chinatown's street food makes for easy, kid-friendly dining.
 Most attractions offer discounted admission for children under 12.
+See things to do in Yokohama with kids.

-From serene Japanese gardens to world-class museums and vibrant entertainment districts, Yokohama attractions offer something for every traveler in 2026.
+From serene Japanese gardens to world-class museums and vibrant entertainment districts, Yokohama attractions deliver something for every traveler in 2026.
 Whether you spend a single action-packed day or a relaxed weekend exploring this dynamic port city, the combination of culture, food, and waterfront beauty makes Yokohama one of the best side trips from Tokyo.